About

 At the Sheriff’s Department, I developed a reputation as a problem-solver who could help members of the public and other lawyers navigate the bureaucracy of the Sheriff’s Department, an agency of over 4000 employees spread out over four distinct bureaus.
 It was not uncommon for me to answer a phone call from another lawyer that began with, “The judge in my client’s case suggested I call you about……”

 From 2014 – 2021, I served as a Judge Pro Tempore of the San Diego County Superior Court.
 One day per month, I volunteered my time hearing and adjudicating small claims cases as a temporary judge.
 I heard a wide range of cases from auto accidents, to landlord/tenant cases, to slip-and-fall accidents.
-As for my judicial demeanor, I would like to think that I was more like Judge Wapner than Judge Judy.
+As for my judicial demeanor, I would like to think that I am more like Judge Wapner than Judge Judy.

 Sheriff Bill Gore presenting me with a Certificate of Commendation on the day of my retirement from the San Diego County Sheriff’s Department.
 (March 2021)